-Applications and attachments must be submitted by Wednesday, July 7, 2021, at 5:00 pm, click here or visit https://dcgov.seamlessdocs.com/f/SY202122\SchoolYearRFA to submit.
+Applications and attachments must be submitted by Monday, July 26, 2021, at 5:00 pm, click https://dcgov.seamlessdocs.com/f/FY22_YearRoundInvitationApplication to submit.
 Successfully submitted applications will receive a confirmation notice via the browser upon completion.
 Applicants should print the confirmation as evidence of completion.
 Applications without a confirmation or without evidence of completion, late, or incomplete applications will not be reviewed.